lucysrausch/entropia-cc-smps/README.md

 investigate a range of issues such as management of EMI.
 In time it is hoped to provide useful working circuits.

+- Buck Asynchronous MC34063.
+This is a very basic circuit taken mainly from the MC34063 datasheet.
+- Buck Asynchronous MC34063 boosted with P-MOSFET.
+This extends the current range of the above circuit using a simple driver circuit.
+- Buck Asynchronous MC34063 constant current circuit for driving LEDs.
+- Buck Synchronous with digital ATMEL 8-bit microcontroller.
+- Buck-Boost Synchronous full H with digital microcontroller control.
+This provides a template for building a range of experimental circuits up to moderately high currents.

 More information is provided at:

 http://www.jiggerjuice.info/electronics/projects/power/index.html